 This applies to all areas of the University but may differ in its application because of specific course or professional body requirements.

 Previously, we implemented a ‘no detriment policy’ in direct response to the sudden changes that occurred earlier this year in both teaching and assessment delivery.
 This approach will change slightly in 2020/21 but will still retain additional safeguards against disadvantage caused by Covid-19.
 Whilst it is a different form of learning for all universities now, teaching, learning and support does continue in a blended approach and the University must try to return to normal academic practices as far as possible whilst ensuring students aren’t unfairly disadvantaged.

-No detriment will be applied to modules which may have been affected by COVID-19 in semester 2 or 3 2019/20 , including any of your modules which went to an Assessment Board in June 2020.
+The 19/20 No detriment will be applied to modules which may have been affected by COVID-19 in semester 2 or 3 2019/20, including any of your modules which went to an Assessment Board in June 2020.

 If your module marks and overall results from Semester 2 and 3 2019/20 are considered for the first time by Assessment boards in 2020/21, the 19/20 no detriment process will be applied which means that your overall module marks achieved during lockdown (March to September 2020) will be carefully considered by the assessment boards to address possible detriment during this period.